 However, Fentanyl detox treatment is more intense than other detox options used for other opioids.
 A supervised facility offers patients the benefits of 24-hour observation to safely detox.

-Residential treatment options are the best way to recover from opioids.
+Residential treatment is a safe and effective way to recover from opioid addiction.
 Facility treatment for Fentanyl addiction is also known as inpatient treatment.

 You should always be monitored when you’re detoxing from Fentanyl abuse.
 Most physicians will recommend their patients stay at a treatment centre for Fentanyl abuse for at least 30 days.